continuedev/continue/docs/docs/customize/context-providers.md

 Context Providers allow you to type '@' and see a dropdown of content that can all be fed to the LLM as context.
 Every context provider is a plugin, which means if you want to reference some source of information that you don't see here, you can request (or build!) a new context provider.

 As an example, say you are working on solving a new GitHub Issue.
-You type '@Isse' and select the one you are working on.
+You type '@Issue' and select the one you are working on.
 Continue can now see the issue title and contents.
 You also know that the issue is related to the files 'readme.md' and 'helloNested.py', so you type '@readme' and '@hello' to find and select them.
 Now these 3 "Context Items" are displayed inline with the rest of your input.

 ![Context Items](/img/context-provider-example.png)